KayWa7/gencg_h2501/readme.md

 On the organisational side, I figured out how to add the P5.js files into this journal, which I am glad about and it fuels my motivation.
 At least now, I am able to demonstrate in a more direct way what I am experiement with and working on.

+# Week 08 Journal by Kayleigh Waser

+This week, I took the time to sit down and figure out some coding.
+With the help of AI, I managed to create a base to work with and extend the final project.
+I tried to implement the moon phase/dial idea into working code.
+The result is far from satisfying:

+{% raw %}
+<iframe src="https://editor.p5js.org/KayWa7/full/qBh9-EqPG" width="100%" height="450" frameborder="no"></iframe>
+{% endraw %}

+It still needs detail work but this is the closest I got to my vision.
+What I also would like to integrate is the meditative color pendulum somehow.
+The whole piece, as I currently envision it, would focus on the topic of time.